o365hq/o365hq.com/content/blog/Microsoft 365 Security Exploring Attack Scenarios.md

 spot and correlate entities at risk from threats.
 This takes too much time and implies multiple tools and systems.
-With AIR, you can spend less time hunting for alerts and more time focusing on preventative measures, like education and fine-tuned email security policies that best fit your needs.
+With AIR, you can spend less time hunting for alerts and more time focusing on preventive measures, like education and fine-tuned email security policies that best fit your needs.

 ![](https://o365hq.com/images/680.png)